 Alabama Butterfly Atlas

-Butterfly: Wingspan 1 1/4 - 1 1/2 inches (3.2-3.8 cm).
-Largest of Alabama’s hairstreaks.
-Males are deep metallic blue on the upperside with black wing borders and a black stigma in the forewing.
-Females are paler with broader black wing borders.
-Both sexes are double-tailed, although females tails are longer.
-The underside is black; males have a metallic blue dash in the forewing which females lack.
-There is a mixture of metallic blue, bronze, and purple patches in the lower hindwing.
-The abdomen is bright orange.
+Butterfly: Wingspan 1 1/4 - 1 1/2 inches (3.2-3.8 cm) UPPER SURFACE (dorsal) Males deep metallic blue with black wing borders; black stigma on forewing.
+Females paler with broader black borders.
+UNDER SURFACE Black; males with metallic blue forewing dash that females lack; metallic blue, bronze, and purple patches in lower hindwing.
+Abdomen bright orange.
+Both sexes double tailed, although female tails are longer.

-Caterpillar: Green with short hairs, often laterally striped with yellow .
-A white diamond spot occurs behind the head.
+Caterpillar: Green with short hairs, often laterally striped with yellow, velvety.
+Slug shaped.
+White diamond spot occurs behind head.

-Chrysalis: Brown, mottled with black and covered with short hairs.
-Typically placed at base of tree, in crevices or under loose bark.
-The chrysalis is the overwintering stage.
+Chrysalis: Brown, mottled with black; covered with short hairs.
+The overwintering stage.

-Great Purple Hairstreaks spend much of their time in the treetops, where males perch and search for females, and females place single eggs within clusters of mistletoe.
+Great Purple Hairstreaks are Alabama's largest hairstreaks.
+They spend much of their time in the treetops, where males perch and search for females, and females place single eggs within clusters of mistletoe.
 Slug-shaped larvae eat flowers and foliage.
 Mature caterpillars descend trees to form coffee bean-shaped chrysalides under scaly bark or in leaf litter near the base of the tree.

 Great Purple Hairstreaks presumably gain some chemical protection from the toxic mistletoe their caterpillars eat.
 Their orange and black aposematic (warning) coloration appears to advertise that they are unpalatable.
 However, they also engage in wing rubbing behavior that draws attention to the "false head" markings on their hindwings.
 Caterpillars are not protectively colored, closely mimicking mistletoe leaves with their thickly rounded shapes and green coloration.